-Following the Hearing before the Board, or consideration of the Hearing Officer's Proposed Findings of Fact and Recommended Decision, a Statement of Decision will be issued and the Clerk will notify the Applicant (or their Attorney), Hearing Officer, and the Employer by email of the Board's final action.
-Any Party aggrieved by the Board's decision may petition the Superior Court for judicial review as provided by law. -The time for any party to seek judicial review will be governed by the California Code of Civil Procedure Section 1094.6.
+I. Upon action by the Board, the decision will be final for all purposes.
+There will be no requirement for a further written decision from the Board or opportunity for the Board to reconsider its decision.
+Any Party aggrieved by the Board's decision may petition the Superior Court for judicial review as provided by law.
+The time for any party to seek judicial review will be governed by the California Code of Civil Procedure Section 1094.6.
 Immediately following the Board meeting, the Clerk will notify the Applicant (and attorney), Hearing Officer and the Employer by email of the Board's final action.
 Notice will be effective the date of the Board meeting.

-Rule 1716.
-Dismissal for Failure to Pursue the Administrative Review and Hearing Non-Compliance.
+Rule 17.
+Dismissal for Failure to Pursue the Administrative Review and Hearing

-Except as otherwise provided, if as a result of the Applicant's failure (or that of their Attorney) to pursue the case within one year after the filing of a Request for Administrative Hearing (or the Board's referral of a case to a Hearing Officer), or the Applicant fails to comply with any of these Rules after two (2) written warnings from the Clerk, the Hearing Officer will dismiss the Hearing and the matter will proceed as if no Request for Administrative Review or Hearing had been filed in accordance with Section 5 of the Policy, and the The Application will be referred to the Board at its next regular meeting immediately following dismissal by the Hearing Officer.
-The Board's decision will be final.
+Except as otherwise provided, if as a result of the Applicant's failure (or that of their Attorney) to pursue the case within one year after the filing of a Request for Administrative Hearing (or the Board's referral of a case to a Hearing Officer), or to comply with any of these Rules after two (2) written warnings from the Clerk, , the Hearing Officer will dismiss the Hearing and the matter will proceed as if no Request for Administrative Review or Hearing had been filed in accordance with Section 5 of the Policy, and the Application will be referred to the Board at its next regular meeting immediately following dismissal by the Hearing Officer.